ahsannawazch/Multimodal-RAG/README.md

 - Automatically detects and utilizes multiple GPUs for optimal performance.
 - Optimally distributes Visual Retriever (ColQwen2) and VL models across available GPUs.
-- Falls back to single GPU or CPU when necessary.
+- Falls back to single GPU when necessary.

 ⚡ **Hardware Acceleration**

 - Automatic Flash Attention support detection for compatible GPUs:
-  - **Flash Attention 2.0** for GPUs with Compute Capability ≥ 8.0 (e.g., A100, L4).
+  - **Flash Attention 2.0** for GPUs with Compute Capability ≥ 8.0 (e.g., A100, H100, L4, A10G, A6000).
-  - **Flash Attention 1.0** for GPUs with Compute Capability ≥ 7.0 (e.g., T4).
-- Falls back to SDPA for older GPUs or CPUs.
+  - Falls back to SDPA for older GPUs.

 📋 **Requirements**